Boards and Annual Conference Venues

 JULY 11, 2016

 And one that we as conference organizers should pay attention to.
 So let’s dig deeper into the issue of people voting with their feet at your conference.
 Is your conference only a consumer-driven event?
 Or is your conference a leading transformational experience?
-You have a limited amount of resources, money, time, conference retail space (room, agenda time, etc.)

 These Ideas Worked A Decade Ago For Your Conference But Not Today